FlooferLand/fast_config/README.md

 some user-side error handling in particular might be a bit bugged

 Documentation might be a little weird or incomplete at the current moment, too.

+Feel free to contribute any fixes or [open up an issue](https://github.com/FlooferLand/fast_config/issues) if you find anything that isn't working as it should!

 ---